ahmubashshir/anime-game-daily-login-helper/Readme.md

-# GitHub action for checking in on Genshin Web Event
+# GitHub action for checking in on an Anime Game Daily Web Event

-Setup this repo, then forget the hassle of checking in to Genshin Daily Web Event manually.
+Setup this repo, then forget the hassle of checking in to an Anime Game Daily Check-in Web Event manually.

 ### Setup Instruction
- * Extract Cookies from [event page](https://webstatic-sea.mihoyo.com/ys/event/signin-sea/index.html?act_id=e202102251931481 "Event Page") using `Network` tab of `Developer Tools`
+ * Extract Cookies from the Daily login event page using `Network` tab of `Developer Tools`
   * Required Cookies:
      * `_MHYUUID`
      * `account_id`